apollographql/apollo-client/docs/source/apollo-client/react.md

 )
 ```

-XXX: do we want the example with a `<Provider>` as well?
-I'm not sure how it's different to the above (in practice)?

 You can continue to use `react-redux`'s `connect` higher order component to wire state into and out of your components.
 You can connect before or after (or both!) attaching GraphQL data to your component with `graphql`:

 ```js